 Under each species name is a list of the national or geographical areas where all or most of its fossil remains have been found.

-White numbers inside the species bars indicate the approximate count of distinct individuals in each species from whom fossil remains survive.
-This is considerably smaller than the number of fossil specimens, because a specimen can be a single tooth, bone or bone fragment.
+White numbers inside the species bars indicate the approximate count of distinct individuals in each species from whom fossil remains survived as of c.1995.
+(Subsequent discoveries and reclassifications will have changed these numbers.)
+The number of individuals is considerably smaller than the number of fossil specimens, because a specimen can be a single tooth, bone or bone fragment.
+These numbers suggest the relative reliability of the species classifications they support.

-The human fossil record from about 2.5 to 1.0 million years ago is especially sparse only about 50 individuals are known, many of them represented by only a single tooth or bone fragment and the evolutionary connections from australopithecus to homo erectus, including the evolutionary relationships between habilis, ergaster and erectus, are in dire need of clarification.
+The human fossil record from about 2.5 to 1.0 million years ago is especially sparse only about 50 individuals are known, some of them represented by only a single tooth or bone fragment and the evolutionary connections from Australopithecus to Homo erectus, including the evolutionary relationships between habilis, ergaster and erectus, are in dire need of clarification.

 As environmental or climate context, the major Ice Age epochs in recent human experience were the Wisconsin, 11,000-35,000 years ago (the most extreme of recent coolings), and the Illinoian, 130,000-190,000 years ago, with an intermediate ice era around 60,000-70,000 years ago.